laf/GPSLogger/README.md

     git clone git://github.com/laf/GPSLogger.git
     cd GPSLogger

-2. Edit config.py and set the following variables with your twitter API keys 'consumer_key':"CONSUMER_KEY", 'consumer_secret':"CONSUMER_SECRET", 'access_token':"ACCESS_TOKEN",
+2. Edit config.py

+	Set the following variables with your twitter API keys 'consumer_key':"CONSUMER_KEY",
+    'consumer_secret':"CONSUMER_SECRET",
+    'access_token':"ACCESS_TOKEN",
     'access_token_secret':"ACCESS_TOKEN_SECRET",

     You can also adjust the tweetTime variable to set how often the code will post an update to twitter.
 Value is in seconds and defaults to 900

+	Set the lowest GPS modes you will accpet a position for 'allowedGPSmodes':2

+	mode 1 - no valid data
+	mode 2 - 2D fix, do not use mode 2 if you are intrested in climb or alt mode 3 - 3D-Fix, for a 3D-Fix you must have a minimum of 4 satellites

 3. Edit gpsFunctions.py and set the following: apiURL = '' # Set this to the website you want to post data to.
 This is just in the format  www.DOMAIN.TLD (i.e www.google.co.uk)
     APIKEY # Set this to the KEY in the web code to stop people posting data.